 “On Purim we are commanded to hear, recognize and try to wipe away the evil in our world.
 It is the responsibility of each of us to bring healing to the world instead of pain and sorrow.
 One of the best ways we can do that is by choosing to eat and live in a way that prevents violence and heals us, the animals and the planet.” – Rhea Parsons

-Hamantaschenaka “ears of Haman” is one of the most common traditional dishes during Purim.
-They are three-sided pastries filled with poppy seeds, fruit, preserves or other types of filling like chocolate!
-Let me know if you make these delicious-looking cookies in the comments below 🙂
+Hamantaschen aka “ears of Haman” is one of the most common traditional treats served during Purim.
+They are three-sided pastries filled with poppy seeds, fruit, preserves, or other types of filling like chocolate.

 By Christina Pirello

-A cookie traditionally used in the celebration, hamantaschen have come to symbolize the emotions of this Jewish holiday — pure merriment and joy.
-Just one look at this festive, richly filled pastry and you’ll know what I mean.
+A cookie traditionally used in the celebration, hamantaschen has come to symbolize the emotions of this Jewish holiday—pure merriment and joy.
+Just one look at this festive richly filled pastry and you’ll know what I mean.
 Although tradition calls for a poppy seed or prune filling, modern hamantaschen are often filled with apricots or cherries (my personal favorite).
 No matter what the filling, these soft, delicious pastries will leave you happy and relaxed.

 - 2 cups whole wheat pastry or sprouted whole wheat flour